 Also done in Kenneth Branagh's version of Hamlet (though it is not like the bard's was good with geography itself, see down).

-2007 film version of Hitman has the main character driving through the "Russian - Turkish border".
+2007 film adaptation of Hitman has the main character driving through the "Russian - Turkish border".
 Russia has no land borders with Turkey.
 Although one could see where this mistake comes from: the Soviet Union DID share a border with Turkey before its dissolution

 Dog Soldiers is guilty of this when the rescued damsel comments that the nearest city is Fort William and at least 2-3 hours drive.
 Which is a technical impossibility.
 What's worse is that the main actor is Scottish and should have known this.
 Then again, she was probably lying, because she was one of the werewolves.
 Alternatively, it's simply a case of Wild Wilderness, using that setting in Western Europe—with, just maybe, the exception of remote parts of the Pyrenees or the Alps—always requires some fantasy.